hanzzakino/hanzzakino/README.md

 ## About me

-I'm currently a Computer Engineering student and I love converting ideas and creativity into a piece of technology.
+I'm currently a Computer Engineering student and I convert ideas and creativity into technology.

 ## GitHub Stats